Jacob MacDonald: Playing career

 Following his first season in Florida, on June 29, 2019, MacDonald was traded by the Panthers to the Colorado Avalanche in exchange for Dominic Toninato.

 MacDonald was suspended for two games on April 8, 2021, following a hit on Ryan Hartman.

 In the season, MacDonald began the season as a healthy scratch on the Avalanche opening roster.
 With the team suffering through a blight of injuries, MacDonald was inserted into the lineup in both defensive and forward roles through the first half of the season, registering just 2 assists through 33 games.
 On January 25, 2023, MacDonald was traded by the Avalanche alongside Martin Kaut to the San Jose Sharks in exchange for Matt Nieto and Ryan Merkley.

 At the conclusion of his contract with the Sharks, MacDonald as a free agent returned to the Colorado Avalanche, inking a two-year, two-way deal on July 1, 2024.
 In his first season playing for the AHL affiliate Colorado Eagles, he scored 31 goals, the most ever in a single season for an AHL blueliner.
 He tied his career high in points (55), and was given the Eddie Shore Award as the top defenseman in the league, as well as being named a First Team All-Star for the second time.

+Two weeks before commencing the Avalanche's training camp for the season, MacDonald underwent hip surgery, sidelining him for the majority of the season.
+MacDonald returned at the tail end of the regular season with the Colorado Eagles, posting 12 points through 17 appearances.
+He led the Eagles to the Conference finals in the 2026 Calder Cup playoffs, adding 2 points in 17 post-season games.

+As a free agent from the Avalanche, MacDonald was signed to a one-year, two-way contract with the Washington Capitals for the season on July 5, 2026.